North Korean defectors: Mental health

 North Korean refugees who resettle in South Korea have been exposed to various forms of traumatic experiences in their home country before migration.
 49–81% of adult North Korean refugees have reported experiencing or witnessing at least one type of traumatic event, directly and/or indirectly.
 These events include witnessing public executions, starvation, torture, and being sent to a correctional facility.
 Moreover, during migration, they are subjected to additional trauma through multiple relocations before arriving in South Korea.
 Once resettled, many experience acculturation stress that includes homesickness, cultural shock, alienation, perceived discrimination, and feelings of marginalization.
 As a consequence, in a survey of over 24,000 of North Koreans who migrated to South Korea between August and December 2012, 607 identified as suffering from depression, anxiety, or suicidal ideation.
 Moreover, North Korean refugees exhibit post-traumatic stress disorder symptoms which are not significantly addressed through governmental agencies.
 A study of 182 defectors has shown that, due to mutual mistrust between North and South Koreans, defectors are often unable to receive medical help.
-With limited government-sponsored programs for migrants, North Koreans face vocational, medical, and educational difficulties assimilating in South Korea and rely on nongovernmental organizations.
+With limited government-sponsored programs for migrants, North Koreans face vocational, medical, and educational difficulties assimilating in South Korea and rely on non-governmental organizations.
 Intergovernmental organizations such as the United Nations have repeatedly urged recipient nations of North Korean defectors to better identify defectors who are at high risk for poor mental health and to provide them with appropriate medical and social support.

 About 15% of North Korean refugees say they have suicidal thoughts, compared to 5% for South Koreans overall.